Walt Disney World Resort’s theme parks are full of little kids and boring rides, right? WRONG!

 NOTE: A soft opening of TRON will start on March 20 and run through April 2 and guests will be able to join via virtual queue if they have a Magic Kingdom reservation.
 The ride will close on April 3 to prep for the official opening date of April 4.

 Which one is your favorite roller coasters at Disney World?

 Before you go, let me know which roller coaster at Disney World is your favorite in the comments below.

 This post was originally published on April 14, 2016 on Frost + Sun.
-It was last updated on May 4, 2021 when it moved to The Park Pixie.
+It was moved to The Park Pixie on May 4, 2021 and last updated on March 10, 2023.

 Disney World in May: Vacation Planning Guide • The Park Pixie